gitlabhq/gitlabhq/doc/gitlab-basics/add-image.md

 git push origin NAME-OF-BRANCH
 ```

-Your image should've been added to your repository in GitLab.
+Your image will be added to your branch in your repository in GitLab.
+Create a [Merge Request](add-merge-request.md)
+to integrate your changes to your project.